BrianPugh/tamp/README.rst

 Installation
 ============
+Tamp contains 3 implementationss:

-Tamp contains 2 implementations: a desktop cpython implementation that is optimized for readability, and a micropython implementation that is optimized for runtime performance.
+1. A desktop Cpython implementation that is optimized for readability

+2. A micropython viper implementation that is optimized for runtime performance.

+3. A C implementation (with python bindings) for accelerated desktop use and to be used in C projects.

 Desktop Python
 ^^^^^^^^^^^^^^